iamazizbohra/System-Design-Concepts/README.md

 ### Scalability Basics

-* What is Vertical Partitioning?
+* What is Vertical Scaling?
-* What is Horizontal Partitioning?
+* What is Horizontal Scaling?
 * What is a Single Point of Failure (SPOF)?
 * What is Resiliency?
 How do you make systems resilient?
 * What is Redundancy?
 How do you introduce redundancy in systems?